 Anatomically modern humans have been on the planet for at least 40,000 years, but our industrial-scientific civilization is only 200 years old.
 That means we’re barely out of the crib!
 There must surely be new things to try and to learn.
 And one way to explore the possibilities is by conducting thought experiments like this one…

 What if voluntary funding had replaced taxation after World War One?

 As you read my proposed answer to this thought experiment, please realize…

 The main point is NOT that things would have happened in exactly the way I describe below.
 The main point is that replacing taxation with voluntary funding would have forced politicians like FDR to be more creative.

-You will save yourself the time of writing an indignant but ignorant email, and me of reading it, if you re-read those two sentences closely.
+You will save yourself the time of writing me an indignant email, and me of reading it, if you re-read those two sentences closely.

-I think the pressure to be creative would have led to better results.
+I think voluntary funding would have forced politicians to be creative.
+This pressure to be creative would have led to better results.
 All humans perform better when they have to earn their income.
 I think the same is true for politicians and government.
 My point can be stated simply…

 Voluntary funding would’ve led to better outcomes in World War Two!

 Imagine that Americans had the power to fill out a form directing specific amounts to various functions of the federal government.
 Imagine how that would have changed the behavior of both citizens and politicians.